In two states, a vast testing gap shows what it means to have no national strategy

 Limited testing means Kentucky might be detecting only the most severe cases that need hospitalization and intensive care, which could help explain its high rates.

 Beshear also said the state’s demographics play a role.
-Twenty five percent of adults in Kentucky smoke, a rate second only to West Virginia, according to the Centers for Disease Control and Prevention.
+Twenty-five percent of adults in Kentucky smoke, a rate second only to that of West Virginia, according to the Centers for Disease Control and Prevention.
 Smokers and those with other lung conditions are more vulnerable to the coronavirus.
 Kentucky also has the nation’s highest cancer rate and a high incidence of asthma, said Ben Chandler, president and CEO of the Foundation for a Healthy Kentucky.

 “This disease attacks the lungs,” said Chandler, a former state attorney general and congressman.

-Physicians in Kentucky have been quick to admit people who test positive for the coronavirus, said Beshear, adding that has pushed up hospitalization rates.
+Physicians in Kentucky have been quick to admit people who test positive for the coronavirus, and that that has pushed up hospitalization rates, Beshear said.
 “We believe that our doctors are being very proactive, which is really important,” he said.

 Beshear has worked aggressively to expand his state’s testing capacity.
 Kentucky recently forged an agreement with the grocery store chain Kroger to provide drive-through testing, with a goal of conducting 20,000 tests over the next five weeks.